-As a 5th generation family-owned company, Walker is committed to meaningful and effective engagement and consultation.
-A program for consulting with interested persons was developed as part of initiating the Terms of Reference process in accordance with MECP's Code of Practice - Preparing and Reviewing Environmental Assessments in Ontario (Ministry of the Environment, 2014); and, as required by Section 5.1 of the EA Act.
+As a fifth-generation family-owned company, Walker is committed to meaningful and effective engagement and consultation.
+A program for consulting with interested persons was developed as part of initiating the ToR process in accordance with MECP's Code of Practice: Preparing and Reviewing Environmental Assessments in Ontario (January, 2014); and, as required by Section 5.1 of the EA Act.
 At the outset, four consultation principles were established as part of developing the program: